monikase/Data-Analytics-Projects/7-Funnel Analysis/README.md

 # Funnel Analysis

-This analysis examines online shopping behavior on 2021-02-07, focusing on user interactions from the top three countries: United States, India, and Canada.
+This analysis examines online shopping behavior, focusing on user interactions from the top three countries: United States, India, and Canada.
 Highlighting drop-off rates, conversion percentages, and strategic insights to improve shopping conversions.

 ## Attachments